Masterquis/DNSAnalysis/README.md

 <h2>Project Overview</h2>
-This case study demonstrates the troubleshooting process for resolving slow network performance caused by incorrect DNS configuration on a Windows Server 2019 machine.
-Both the Windows Server 2019 and Windows 10 machines are experiencing DNS resolution delays and network performance issues.
+This case study demonstrates the troubleshooting process for resolving slow network performance caused by incorrect DNS configuration on Windows Server 2019 and Windows 10 machines.
+Both the Windows Server 2019 and Windows 10 machines are experiencing
+DNS resolution delays and network performance issues.
 <br />